iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Independent Events.md

 ---
 ### **Intro**

-Probability Independence, covariance.
-And we also derive the Naive Bayes classifier based on the assumptions of independent events.
+Probability Independence, is extremely important.
+We also derive the Naive Bayes classifier based on the assumptions of independent events.
 Some of these materials will be based on [here](http://faculty.washington.edu/fm1/394/Materials/2-3indep.pdf), notes from UW math 394.
 Throughout this file, we use $P$ to denote the probability measure of events.

 ### **Def | Independence Between 2 Events**
 > 2 events, $A,B$ are independent, denoted using $A\perp B$ means that $P(A\cap B) =  P(A) P(B)$.